anmolnagpal/kubernetes-failure-stories/README.md

 <p align="center"><img src="https://i.imgur.com/IYVX7a8.png" /></p>

 # Kubernetes Stories
-> A compiled list of Kubernetes Failure stories.
+> A compiled list of Kubernetesstories.
 Stories about how companies experienced Kubernetes, failures and the post mortem of such events.

 ## Kubernetes Failure